Har-Kuun/OneClickDesktop/README.md

 * The script will guide you through the installation process.
 * If you encounter any errors, please check the `OneClickDesktop.log` file that's located within the same directory where you download this script.
 * Please consider reporting the error log at https://github.com/Har-Kuun/OneClickDesktop/issues so that I can fix any underlying issues.
-* Copy/paste between client and server should be enabled.
-If you have any problems with copy/paste, please try to run the EnableCopyPaste.sh file on your Desktop.
+* Copy/paste between client and server should have been enabled by default.
+If you have any problems with copy/paste when using VNC method, please try to run the EnableCopyPaste.sh file on your Desktop.

 ## Plugins
 There is a few plugin scripts/addons available.